 An epididymal cyst is a harmless fluid-filled growth on a man's testicle (testis).
 They are quite common and don't usually require treatment.
-Many men feel them and are concerned they have testicular cancer, but a doctor can usually tell the difference by examination and/or using an ultrasound scan.
+Many men feel them and are concerned that they have testicular cancer, but a doctor can usually tell the difference by examination and/or using an ultrasound scan.

 What is an epididymal cyst?

 A cyst is just any small bulge that is filled with fluid.
 Cysts can grow almost anywhere in the body.

 The epididymis is the name of the little tubes just above the testicle (testis).
 This picture shows where the epididymis is and also shows the rest of the anatomy, including the testis and vas deferens:

 Who develops epididymal cysts?

 Men are most likely to develop these cysts during middle age.
 Children rarely get them before they become teenagers.
 It's hard to give an exact percentage of boys or men who have epididymal cysts because most people who have them don't know that they do.